IliyaBrook/sokal-ai-generate/README.md

 - **Collaborative Editing**: Real-time multi-user editing through shared links
 - **Public/Private Content**: Control over content visibility and sharing
 - **Rich Text Editor**: Support for various formatting options and code syntax highlighting
+- **Admin Panel**: Comprehensive administration interface for user and content management

+## Admin Panel

+The application includes a dedicated admin panel accessible only to users with the admin role.
+Administrators can access this panel by clicking the admin icon in the navigation bar.

+### Admin Features

+#### User Management
+- **View Users**: See a list of all registered users with their details
+- **Create Users**: Add new users with specified email, name, password, and role (user or admin)
+- **Edit Users**: Modify existing user information including email, name, password, and role
+- **Delete Users**: Remove non-admin users from the system

+#### Post Management
+- **View and edit All Posts**: Edit and review all posts created by any user in the system

+### Accessing the Admin Panel

+The admin panel is available at the `/admin` route and is only accessible to users with the admin role.
+The interface is organized into tabs for easy navigation between different management functions.

 ## Getting Started